anthonyrisinger/cga/README.md

 ### Chapter 14: The Geometric Universe: Foundations and Philosophy

-A quantum physicist calculating entanglement entropy notices something curious—her formulas bear an uncanny resemblance to a roboticist's equations for mechanism mobility.
+A quantum physicist calculating entanglement entropy notices something curious—their formulas bear an uncanny resemblance to a roboticist's equations for mechanism mobility.
 A crystallographer's symmetry operations match a graphics programmer's reflection code almost line for line.
-A topologist studying fiber bundle connections finds herself writing expressions that look remarkably like an engineer's motor interpolations.
-These parallels span fields that evolved independently across centuries, yet they converge on strikingly similar mathematical structures.
+A topologist studying fiber bundle connections finds themselves writing expressions that look remarkably close to an engineer's motor interpolations.
+These parallels span fields that evolved independently across centuries, yet they converge on strikingly-similar mathematical structures.

-These aren't forced analogies or mere notational coincidences.
+These aren't forced analogies or notational coincidences.
 They represent a pattern worth investigating: the recurring appearance of geometric algebra's structures throughout mathematics and physics.
-This chapter explores what these patterns might mean—not as proof of GA's cosmic fundamentality, but as intriguing phenomena that raise fascinating questions about the nature of mathematics, its relationship to physical reality, and why certain mathematical structures seem to resonate across disparate domains.
+This chapter explores what these patterns might mean—not as proof of GA's cosmic fundamentality, but as intriguing phenomena that raise questions about the nature of mathematics, its relationship to physical reality, and why certain mathematical structures seem to resonate across disparate domains.

 #### The Pattern of Unification